dtarnowski16/protocols/files/squid-colonization-with-spiral-plater.md

 1. Vortex the tissue briefly for exactly 10 seconds (use a timer).
 1. Allow the tissue to rest for 10 min.
 The tissue will settle and the bacteria and ink remain in solution For the calculations that follow, the bacteria/ink solution is the [A] dilution (i.e. the *E. scolopes* light organ homogenate in 1 mL).
 Serial 1:20 dilutions [B] is described below.
 1. For the [B] dilution, add 50 μl [A] to one of the microcentrifuge tubes prepared in Step 5.1.
 Vortex.
-1. Plate using the Eddy Jet sprial plater
+1. Plate using the Eddy Jet spiral plater

 ## Plating squid with the EddyJet